Generative AI Examples

 Introduction

 GenAIExamples are designed to give developers an easy entry into generative AI, featuring microservice-based samples that simplify the processes of deploying, testing, and scaling GenAI applications.
-All examples are fully compatible with Docker and Kubernetes, supporting a wide range of hardware platforms such as Gaudi, Xeon, and NVIDIA GPU, and other hardwares, ensuring flexibility and efficiency for your GenAI adoption.
+All examples are fully compatible with both Docker and Kubernetes, supporting a wide range of hardware platforms such as Gaudi, Xeon, NVIDIA GPUs, and other hardwares including AMD GPUs, ensuring flexibility and efficiency for your GenAI adoption.

 Architecture

-GenAIInfra, part of the OPEA containerization and cloud-native suite, enables quick and efficient deployment of GenAIExamples in the cloud.
+GenAIInfra is part of the OPEA containerization and cloud-native suite and enables quick and efficient deployment of GenAIExamples in the cloud.

 GenAIEval measures service performance metrics such as throughput, latency, and accuracy for GenAIExamples.
 This feature helps users compare performance across various hardware configurations easily.